 How to Start a Raised Bed Garden

-- Apply more mulch.
-During the second phase of mulch, I used bits of redwood bark as an additional layer in the raised bed garden because I had it lying around.
-It acts as an insect repellant so I figured this was worth a shot.
+During the second phase of mulch, I used bits of redwood bark as an additional layer in the raised garden beds because I had it lying around.
+It acts as an insect repellent, so I figured this was worth a shot.

-- Finally.
 I started a variety of seeds in my mini greenhouse which should be big enough to place in the raised bed garden within a month.
-I also cleared the mulch from a couple of areas from the raised bed garden and planted seeds that do not transplant well, like carrots, beets, turnips, and other root vegetables.
-The raised bed garden area will be watered both by sprinklers and a drip irrigation hose that can be connected to a main hose if extra water is needed.
+I also cleared the mulch from a couple of areas from the garden bed and planted seeds that do not transplant well, like carrots, beets, turnips, and other root vegetables.
+This area will be watered both by sprinklers and a drip irrigation hose that can be connected to a main hose if extra water is needed.
 Make sure the raised bed garden gets a thorough soak every other day and the soil always retains moisture.

 While it seems like a lot of work, a raised bed garden may be the easier, and better, choice for your vegetable garden.